mijndert/blog/src/posts/scaling-mastodon-community.md

 ---
-title: "Scaling a Mastodon community to 27k people"
+title: Scaling a Mastodon community to 27k people
 date: 2022-12-04
-summary: "Scaling a Mastodon community to 27k people using Kubernetes and Digitalocean."
+summary: Scaling a Mastodon community to 27k people using Kubernetes and Digitalocean.
 publish: true
 ---